Dasaii/dasaii.github.io/about/index.md

   <p>
   I’ve had the pleasure of working with David for the past 3+ years at Play.
 His ability to distil complex business problems and user needs and translate them into a set of simple and understandable experiences is amazing.</p>
   <p>
   One of his core strengths is articulating his vision of a particular product and getting early stakeholder buy-in and support which is key to the success of any project!
-  </p><p>
 I’ve personally learned so much from him over the last few years and he really helped mentor me to be a better and more well-rounded designer.
-I would not hesitate to recommend him to lead any product or design team.
   </p>
   <img />
   <h4>Michael Sarpong</h4>